DedZago/DedZago.github.io/_research/multiscale-model.md

 $$

 Although the dimension of the target space $$\mathcal{Y} \subseteq \mathbb{R}^{d}$$ can be greater than one, we managed to maintain a binary tree structure by leveraging the Hilbert curve during the construction of the underlying stochastic processes.
+The building block of the proposed approach is a base measure defined by exploiting the Hilbert space-filling curve, which allows the partitioning scheme for the univariate parameter to be adapted to the multivariate case with minor adjustments.

 ## Manuscript in preparation